Release CalendarTop 250 MoviesMost Popular MoviesBrowse Movies by GenreTop Box OfficeShowtimes & TicketsMovie NewsIndia Movie Spotlight

 • Goofs

 When Jody runs away from home, he is barefoot.
-While trudging through the swamp, however, he is shown wearing dark sneakers (perhaps for actual protection during filming).
+While trudging through the swamp, however, he is shown wearing dark sneakers (perhaps for protection during filming).
 Later scenes show him to be barefoot again.

 • Quotes